centresource/preseason/README.md

    will begin:
         ```git clone git@github.com:centresource/csrailstemplates.git```

+2. Make sure your db is running (postgres/mysql/etc)

-2. Install a new Rails applicaiton with the following flag as shown:
+3. Install a new Rails applicaiton with the following flag as shown:
         ```rails new [YourAppName] -m csrailstemplates/common.rb```

 3. Follow the prompts to choose your database, etc.